Manage your Wowza StreamLock™ SSL/TLS certificates and troubleshoot their configuration in Wowza Streaming Engine™ media server software.

 To change the certificate password, do the following:

-- In the My SSL certificates table, under Certificate Information, click Change certificate password for the certificate.
+- In the My SSL certificates table, under Certificate Information, click Download certificate for the certificate.

 - Enter a new unique password for the certificate in both boxes.
 You must enter the same password in both boxes.

 - Click OK.
 Your new certificate will then download.

 If you previously installed the certificate with a Wowza Streaming Engine instance, it will continue to work after changing the password.
 If you install the updated certificate with a Wowza Streaming Engine instance, you will need to enter the new password for Keystore Passowrd.
 See Configuring Wowza Streaming Engine to use your StreamLock certificate.

 Change the server IP address